mohitjaiswal28/CODSOFTJULY/ReadMe.md

 - Batch - July 2023

-Here, I have upload all my solutions of tasks in my Web Development Internship provided by [CodSoft]([../myLib2/README.md](https://www.linkedin.com/company/codesoft/)https://www.linkedin.com/company/codesoft/)
+Here, I have upload all my solutions of tasks in my Web Development Internship provided by CodSoft.